SunkenSplash/ae-2220-project-3/README.md

 # Cosmobee

 ## Installation
-This project uses Python 3.11.
+This project uses Python 3.12.
 Pip is the preferred dependency manager for this project
 ```bash
 pip install -r requirements.txt
 ```

 ## Usage
-Simply run the below command to run the simple 2D cosmobee simulation.
+Simply run the below command to run the simple 2D Cosmobee simulation.
 ```bash
 python main.py
 ```
+Arguments:
+- `--save`: Saves the animation to `simulation.mp4` instead of displaying any plots/animations.
+The encoding process takes a significant amount of time, and this should only be used once you have made sure the animation looks good.
+- `--only-animation`: Only shows the animation and not the additional logging plots.
+- With no arguments, all plots will be shown and no video will be exported.